 Five potatoes, six potatoes, seven potatoes more!

-Change the food based on thier favorites.
-Enourage them to hold up the number of fingers as they sing this!s
+Change the food based on theer favorites.
+Encourage them to hold up the number of fingers as they sing this!

 I Know an Old Lady Who Swallowed A Pie!